cyberbiont/vscode-profiles/README.md

 > IMPORTANT!
 If you have more than one window open, you'll have to reload them manually.
 The notification will remind you to do this.

-### Exceptions
+### Write permissions problem

+If you try to rename / delete extension folder, that is in use by file system, you may receive an error about write permissions.
+This can happen when you are switching profiles / running extension maintanance (profile maintanance is actually done each time you do the switching).
-`LiveShare` extension cannot be symlinkified because it runs `vsls-agent` service from extension folder.
-That's why it is excluded from the process.
+For example, `LiveShare` extension cannot be symlinkified because it runs `vsls-agent` service from extension folder.
+Similar troubles may arise with 'Remote' extensions (SSH, WSL, Containers) That's why they are excluded from the process by default.
+The same may apply to other extensions; if you are having troubles, read the error log and remove the offnding extension or add it to the [excluded extensions list](#extensions.excluded)

 ### Usage with Remote SSH / WSL / Containers